josephsalmon/agramfort.github.io/content/pages/shortbio.md

 category: shortbio
 iscourse: false

-I am currently a full professor at [Université de Montpellier](https://www.umontpellier.fr/) and an associate member at INRIA [Parietal Team](http://parietal.saclay.inria.fr/).
+Since 2018, I am a full professor at [Université de Montpellier](https://www.umontpellier.fr/) and an associate member at INRIA [Parietal Team](http://parietal.saclay.inria.fr/).
 For the spring and summer quarters 2018, I was a visiting assistant professor at [UW, Statistics departement](https://www.stat.washington.edu/).
 From 2012 to 2018 I was an assistant professor at [Telecom ParisTech](http://telecom-paristech.fr).